gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 ## Conclusion

 You've implemented your first neural network with Keras!
-We achieved a test accuracy of **96.5%** on the MNIST dataset after 5 epochs, which is not bad for such a simple network.
+We achieved a test accuracy of **96.5%** on the MNIST dataset after five epochs, which is not bad for such a simple network.
 I'll include the full source code again below for your reference.

 If you want to learn about more advanced techniques to approach MNIST, I recommend checking out my [introduction to Convolutional Neural Networks](/blog/intro-to-cnns-part-1/) (CNNs).
 In it, we see how to achieve **much higher (>99%) accuracies** on MNIST using more complex networks.
 I also recommend my guide on [implementing a CNN with Keras](/blog/get-a-job-3/), which is similar to this post.